openstack/openstack-manuals/doc/networking-guide/source/intro_networking.rst

 * OpenStack Compute (nova) is used to plug each virtual NIC on the VM into a particular network.

-* OpenStack dashboard (horizon) for administrators and tenant users to create and manage network services through a web-based graphical interface.
+* OpenStack dashboard (horizon) is used by administrators and tenant users to create and manage network services through a web-based graphical interface.